 Adhesion to the 6mm CNC machined aluminum alloy build platform is a perpetual issue that Qidi must address soon.
-The build plate comes with a glue that’s a hit or miss at best.
+The build plate comes with glue that’s a hit or miss at best.
 At times, the sides of the prints can curl up.

 There are workarounds for this.
 But eventually, it will take a little trial and error before you get the prints right with the glue.

-A lot of people pit it against the FlashForge and call it a replicator clone.
+Many people pit it against the FlashForge and call it a replicator clone.
 But for us, this is hands down one of the best 3D printers under 1000.